 When it comes to analysis and reporting, integrating multiple service desks is the best approach.

-Centralizing your data makes it possible to unify everything into one portal, from which you can obtain updates, generate reports, and analyze performance.
-This will give you the insights needed to optimize operations in order to improve efficiency and customer satisfaction.
+Unifying data makes it possible to consolidate everything into one view, from which you can obtain updates, generate reports, and analyze performance.
+This gives you the insights needed to optimize operations to improve efficiency and customer satisfaction.

 Service desk integration also eliminates duplicate tickets, inconsistent data entry, and reporting gaps.
-You can use it to analyze patterns across all your service desks, not five separate reports that you manually combine in spreadsheets.
+You can analyze patterns across all your service desks, not five separate reports that you manually combine in spreadsheets.

 To Reduce Operational Costs